ezmsg-org/ezmsg/docs/source/api.rst

 API
 ===

-An ``ezmsg`` system is created from a few basic components. ``ezmsg`` provides a framework for you to define your own graphs using its building blocks.
+An ``ezmsg`` pipeline is created from a few basic components. ``ezmsg`` provides a framework for you to define your own graphs using its building blocks.
 Inherit from its base components to define a pipeline that works for your project.

 Collection